Emeric-Hochart/Microsoft-Web-Dev-For-Beginners-PATH/1-getting-started-lessons/1-intro-to-programming-languages/README.md

 - [Frontend Masters](https://frontendmasters.com/learn/)

 ✅ Do some research: Now that you know the basics of a web developer's environment, compare and contrast it with a web designer's environment.
+🏆 Using software tools such as Adobe Photoshop, Framer, or Sketch to build the final layout design of the website

 ---